-Felix Burger (*1982 in Munich) studied at the Academies of Fine Arts in Munich and Vienna (2003-2010).
-He was a Meisterschüler of Stephan Huber (2013) and a visiting guest at the International Studio & Curatorial Program (ISCP) in New York (2010).
-Artist residencies at Rijksakademie van Beeidenden Kunsten in Amsterdam (2013-2014) and at Atelier van Lieshout in Rotterdam (2017-2018).
-Felix Burger lives and works in Rotterdam and Munich.
+Felix Burger (*1982 in Munich) studied at the Academies of Fine Arts in Munich and in Vienna (2003-2010).
+He was a student of Stephan Huber (2013) and during his studies he was a guest at the International Studio and Curatorial Program (ISCP) in New York (2010).
+He was an artist in residence at the Rijksakademie van beeldende kunsten in Amsterdam (2013-2014) and at the Atelier van Lieshout in Rotterdam (2017-2018).